 Quality Control in Trace Analysis

-Quality control in forensic trace evidence analysis is the cornerstone of reliable and accurate results in criminal investigations.
+In summary, quality control (QC) in a laboratory setting involves measures and activities to verify the accuracy and reliability of individual test results.
+It is a reactive approach that identifies and corrects issues specific to a particular test or analysis.
+QC is an essential component of ensuring the integrity and quality of laboratory data.
+More in forensic trace evidence analysis is the cornerstone of reliable and accurate results in criminal investigations.
 Implementing rigorous quality assurance programs ensures the validity of forensic findings and their admissibility in court proceedings.

 Standard Operating Procedures